openai/multiagent-particle-envs/README.md

 **Status:** Code in active development for a class project at the Rensselaer Polytechnic Institute

 - Most team communication done via mattermost at chat.rcos.io
+- The working directory is in development branch
+- The scenario in development branch is not yet tested

 # Multi-Agent Particle Environment